Denji (Chainsaw Man): Part 2 – School Arc

-Denji has adapted to his new life as a normal high school student, attending Fourth East, and sells recycled cigarettes for a living while using his newfound superhero fame as the Chainsaw Man to attract women.
-He later meets Asa Mitaka, a student who is secretly the War Devil Yoru's vessel who immediately disbelieves him when he tries to convince her he is the Chainsaw Man.
+Denji has adapted to his new life as an ordinary high school student, attending Fourth East.
+He sells recycled cigarettes for a living while using his newfound superhero fame as the Chainsaw Man to attract women.
+He later meets Asa Mitaka, a student who is secretly the War Devil Yoru's vessel, and immediately disbelieves him when he tries to convince her he is the Chainsaw Man.
 Disgusted with his behavior, she plots to turn Denji into her weapon for Chainsaw Man, unaware of his true nature.

 Denji helps Asa fight her former friend Yuko, who flees afterwards, only to be killed by an impostor posing as Denji.
-Later, Asa takes Denji on a date in the aquarium, where they along with Hirofumi and a few other students are trapped by the Eternity Devil.
+Later, Asa takes Denji on a date in the aquarium, where they, along with Hirofumi and a few other students, are trapped by the Eternity Devil.
 Asa kills the Eternity Devil using the entire aquarium as a weapon.
-Then, Yoru possesses Asa and attempts to turn Denji into a "Denji Spinal Cord Sword" only for it to not work.
+Then, Yoru possesses Asa and attempts to create a "Denji Spinal Cord Sword," only for it to fail without Denji recognizing the attempt on his life.
+After this, Denji fights the Falling Devil, who attempts to use Denji's past trauma against him, only for him to cut his brain with one of his chainsaws so he can continue fighting, something he apparently always does when fighting Devils with mental attacks.